The Music Made Me Do It

 The Music Made Me Do It is the fifteenth studio album by American rock musician Ted Nugent.
+It was released on November 9, 2018, through Round Hill Records.
 It is the first album to feature drummer Jason Hartless.

-Background

-Ted Nugent remarked in an October 2018 interview that he thought fans "would like" the album's content.

-The Music Made Me Do It was released on November 9, 2018, through Round Hill 9 records.

-Content

-Describing the albums' musical style, Ted Nugent proclaimed the record to be "so real rhythm and blues Rock & Roll".
+Nugent remarked in an October 2018 interview that he thought fans "would like" the album's content.
+Describing the albums' musical style, he proclaimed the record to be "real rhythm and blues Rock & Roll".

 Track listing

 All tracks written by Ted Nugent.